 Of course, there is no single view of borderline disorder that adequately captures all of your experiences.
-However, this material, directly quoted from my book, Borderline Personality Disorder Demystified, may be of help to you.
+However, this material, directly quoted from my book, Borderline Personality Disorder Demystified, second edition, may be of help to you.

 “In 1994, Sharon Glick Miller, a psychologist in the Department of Psychiatry at the University of Florida, published a study of 10 patients (8 women and 2 men) with borderline disorder from whom she obtained life-history narratives in a series of 90-minute interviews over a one-year period.
 After careful analysis of the data, she concluded that the self-reports of these patients were highly consistent, but differed significantly from typical clinical descriptions.While clinicians described these patients as having an impaired sense of self (an identity problem), they seemed to have a sense of themselves as impaired.
 They reported that the strategies they used, such as changes in appearance, might seem like an identity problem, but they were mainly attempts to feel better about themselves.
 They also indicated that they did not reveal themselves readily to therapists or to others because they anticipated disapproval, and would rather appear to be lacking in identity than have confirmed their perceptions of themselves as flawed.They did not see themselves as having an illness, but as leading a life in which they constantly struggled against feelings of despair.
 This was a central theme of how they perceived their fate in the world.Most patients reported feeling alone and inadequate, beginning in some as children, and in others as adolescents.
 This was so in spite of their achievements.
 For the most part, they did not know the origins of these feelings, though two identified family disturbances and another the discrimination she experienced because of obesity.
 The sense of emotional pain and despair they reported was overwhelming.
 They all expressed the wish not to be alive.